Palm oil

 Palm 37

-This is the palm oil is in its natural form.
+This palm oil is in it’s natural form.
 At room temperature (20°C) is the largest portion of the oil solidified.
 Sonneveld uses this oil as a filler for pastes.
 It is not possible to form a paste with only palm 37.
 Such a paste is very hard at 10°C and at 37°C, almost completely melted.
 That’s why there is always a combination made with other oils and fats.

 Palm stearine